Madonna: 1992–1997: Maverick, Erotica, Sex, Bedtime Stories, Evita, and motherhood

 In 1992, Madonna starred in A League of Their Own as Mae Mordabito, a baseball player on an all-women's team.
-It reached number one on the box-office and became the tenth-highest-grossing film of the year in the U.S. She recorded the film's theme song, "This Used to Be My Playground", which became her tenth number-one on the Billboard Hot 100, the most by any female artist at the time.
-In April, Madonna founded her own entertainment company, Maverick, consisting of a record company (Maverick Records), a film production company (Maverick Films), and associated music publishing, television broadcasting, book publishing and merchandising divisions.
+It reached number one on the box-office and became the tenth-highest-grossing film of the year in the US.
+She recorded the film's theme song, "This Used to Be My Playground", which became her tenth number-one on the Billboard Hot 100, the most by any female artist at the time.

+In April 1992, Madonna founded her own entertainment company, Maverick, consisting of a record company (Maverick Records), a film production company (Maverick Films), and associated music publishing, television broadcasting, book publishing, and merchandising divisions.
 The deal was a joint venture with Time Warner and paid Madonna an advance of $60 million.
 It gave her 20% royalties from the music proceedings, the highest rate in the industry at the time, equaled only by Michael Jackson's royalty rate established a year earlier with Sony.
 Her company later went on to become one of the most successful artist-run labels in history, producing multi-platinum artists such as Alanis Morissette and Michelle Branch.
-Later that year, Madonna co-sponsored the first museum retrospective for her former boyfriend Jean-Michel Basquiat at the Whitney Museum of American Art.
+Later that year, Madonna co-sponsored the first museum retrospective for her former boyfriend artist Jean-Michel Basquiat at the Whitney Museum of American Art in New York.

 In October 1992, Madonna simultaneously released her fifth studio album, Erotica, and her coffee table book, Sex.
 Consisting of sexually provocative and explicit images, photographed by Steven Meisel, the book received strong negative reaction from the media and the general public, but sold 1.5 million copies at $50 each in a matter of days.
-The widespread backlash overshadowed Erotica, which ended up as her lowest selling album at the time.
-Despite positive reviews, it became her first studio album since her debut album not to score any chart-topper in the U.S. The album entered the Billboard 200 at number two and yielded the Hot 100 top-ten hits "Erotica" and "Deeper and Deeper".
+The widespread backlash overshadowed Erotica, which ended up as her lowest-selling album at the time.
+Despite positive reviews, it became her first studio album since her debut album not to score any chart-topper in the US.
+The album entered the Billboard 200 at number two.
+It yielded the Hot 100 top-ten hits "Erotica" and "Deeper and Deeper".
+At the time, Madonna had been dating rapper Vanilla Ice and she at one point proposed to him.
+They broke up following the release of Sex, with Ice claiming that he was included in the book without his consent.
 Madonna continued her provocative imagery in the 1993 erotic thriller, Body of Evidence, a film which contained scenes of sadomasochism and bondage.
-It was poorly received by critics.
+Critics poorly received the film.
 She also starred in the film Dangerous Game, which was released straight to video in North America.
 The New York Times described the film as "angry and painful, and the pain feels real."